Juakata/rest-tester/README.md

 This project is from the microverse curriculum using The Odin Project The goal was to use the rest-client to learn about using GET and POST

+depending on your machine, you may need to install Ruby and Ruby on Rails

 To run the project first clone the repo.
 Navigate to the project folder and first run rails server then run the file using